NAPCO Security Technologies An - GuruFocus.com

 AMITYVILLE, N.Y., Feb.
 8, 2023

 AMITYVILLE, N.Y., Feb.
-8, 2023 /PRNewswire/ -- NAPCO Security Technologies, Inc. (NASDAQ: NSSC), one of the leading manufacturers and designers of high-tech electronic security devices, wireless recurring communication services for intrusion and fire alarm systems as well as a leading provider of school safety solutions, announced today that its Chairman of the Board and President and Chief Executive Officer, Richard L. Soloway, and Chief Financial Officer and Executive Vice President of Operations, Kevin S. Buchel (each, a "Selling Stockholder" and together, the "Selling Stockholders"), intend to offer and sell shares of common stock beneficially owned by them in an underwritten secondary public offering.
-The Selling Stockholders expect to grant the underwriters a 30-day option to purchase additional shares of common stock at the public offering price, less underwriting discounts and commissions.
+8, 2023 /PRNewswire/ -- NAPCO Security Technologies, Inc. (NASDAQ: NSSC), one of the leading manufacturers and designers of high-tech electronic security devices, wireless recurring communication services for intrusion and fire alarm systems as well as a leading provider of school safety solutions, announced today the pricing of the previously announced underwritten secondary public offering of 2,100,000 shares of its common stock at an offering price to the public of $31.50 per share (the "Offering").
+The shares are being sold by NAPCO's Chairman of the Board and President and Chief Executive Officer, Richard L. Soloway, and its Chief Financial Officer and Executive Vice President of Operations, Kevin S. Buchel (each, a "Selling Stockholder" and together, the "Selling Stockholders").
+Additionally, the Selling Stockholders have granted the underwriters a 30-day option to purchase from them up to an additional 300,000 shares of common stock.
+The Offering is expected to close on February 13, 2023, subject to customary closing conditions.

-NAPCO is not issuing or selling any shares of common stock in the offering and therefore will not receive any of the proceeds from the sale of the outstanding shares of common stock by the Selling Stockholders, and the offering will not result in dilution to existing stockholders.
+NAPCO is not issuing or selling any shares of common stock in the Offering and therefore will not receive any of the proceeds from the sale of common stock in the Offering by the Selling Stockholders.

-The securities described above will be offered by the Selling Stockholders pursuant to an effective registration statement on Form S-3ASR (File No. 333-267376) previously filed by the Company with the Securities and Exchange Commission (the "SEC") and became automatically effective on September 12, 2022.
-The securities may be offered only by means of a prospectus.
-A copy of the preliminary prospectus supplement and the accompanying prospectus relating to and describing the offering will be filed with the SEC.
-Before you invest in securities of NAPCO, you should read the preliminary prospectus supplement and the accompanying prospectus, the registration statement and the other reports, statements and documents the Company has filed with the SEC for more complete information about the Company and the proposed offering.
+The securities described above are being offered by the Selling Stockholders pursuant to an effective registration statement on Form S-3ASR (File No. 333-267376) previously filed by the company with the Securities and Exchange Commission (the "SEC") and automatically effective on September 12, 2022.
+The securities are being offered only by means of a prospectus.
+A copy of the preliminary prospectus supplement and the accompanying prospectus relating to and describing the Offering was filed with the SEC.
 You may obtain copies of these documents free of charge by visiting the SEC website at www.sec.gov.
-Alternatively, copies of the preliminary prospectus supplement and the accompanying prospectus may also be obtained, when available, by contacting: Needham & Company, LLC, 250 Park Avenue, 10th Floor, New York, NY 10177, Attn: Prospectus Department, Email: [email protected], Telephone: (800) 903-3268 or William Blair & Company, L.L.C.
+Alternatively, copies of the preliminary prospectus supplement and the accompanying prospectus, and the final prospectus supplement, when available, may also be obtained by contacting: Needham & Company, LLC, 250 Park Avenue, 10th Floor, New York, NY 10177, Attn: Prospectus Department, Email: [email protected], Telephone: (800) 903-3268 or William Blair & Company, L.L.C.
 150 N. Riverside Plaza, Chicago, Illinois 60606 Attn: Prospectus Department, Email: [email protected], Telephone: (800) 621-0687.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such jurisdiction.